ariansarathy/Marval-AI-Project/README.md

 # Marval-AI-Project
-This project focuses on designing and implementing a personalized AI-powered teaching assistant tailored to the specific needs of the company.
-The assistant will leverage providing real-time support, answer student's queries, streamline onboarding processes, and facilitate knowledge sharing across teams.
-Key features include interactive learning modules, automated responses to frequently asked questions, and personalized recommendations for skill development.
-The goal is to enhance employee productivity, improve training efficiency, and foster a culture of continuous learning within the organization.
+This project focuses on designing and implementing a personalized AI-based teaching assistant designed for the specific needs of the company.
+The assistant will provide real-time help, answer students' questions, allow easier onboarding, and help teams share knowledge.
+Some of the key features are interactive learning modules, auto-response for common questions, and personalized skill enhancement recommendations.
+It is intended to increase what staff can accomplish, ensure training is more effective, and establish a culture of continuous learning within the company.

 ## Key Objectives:
 - Develop a user-friendly interface for seamless interaction with the teaching assistant.